 While there is no magic number, in order to give themselves a wider perspective and different types of fulfillment, business owners should consider taking three vacations per year.

-- One for yourself: Taking time off to recharge without any responsibility or concern for others is extremely crucial for mental health and wellbeing.
+: Taking time off to recharge without any responsibility or concern for others is extremely crucial for mental health and wellbeing.
 Traveling alone or just being at home to do things you haven't had a chance to do will allow you to reflect without distractions, time that can be used as an opportunity for deep introspection about personal vision and values, or to replenish your mental capacity.

-- One with your partner or spouse: Healthy relationships are often built on one-on-one connections and shared experiences.
+: Healthy relationships are often built on one-on-one connections and shared experiences.
 And spending quality time with only your partner can be a great way to reconnect and appreciate each other away from the responsibilities of everyday life, especially for those with young children.

-- One with the family: A family vacation is one of the most important vacations you can take.
+: A family vacation is one of the most important vacations you can take.
 And while it doesn’t have to be fancy or lavish, a change in environment and experiencing something new with the family can be a chance to create lifelong memories with the people who matter most.

 How to Schedule Downtime